Nature Journaling for Beginners Supply List

 Our Favorite Nature Journaling Art Supplies

-Moleskine Art Plus Sketchbook, Large, Plain, Black, Hard Cover (5 x 8.25) – My favorite nature sketchbook.
-It is compact, holds watercolor paint without bleeding through and has a handy elastic to hold everything together.
+This is a great sketchbook if you plan to use watercolors.
+Compact, holds watercolor paint without bleeding through and it has a handy elastic to hold everything together.
 Make sure you get the Art Plus Sketchbook.
 The paper is a bit thicker.

 I learned about this idea when reading John Muir Laws’ book mentioned below.
-Can I just say it has been a game changer?
+Can I just say it has been a game-changer?
 I start out drawing with this and then once I have established my lines, come in with a black pen and watercolors.
 The blue just seems to disappear.
 Really one of my favorite tools.

 I love these pens for nature journaling.
-I have some microns too but these are pretty inexpensive and work great for our needs.
+Microns are in my supply kit too, but these Sharpies are pretty inexpensive and work great for our needs.

 Perfect size, perfect pigment.
 A great starter set that is pretty affordable.
 Even comes with an awesome mini brush.
 If you are new to color mixing, you may want to get make a watercolor chart to figure out all of the colors this one pallet can make.
 Or you can get this one which gives you a few more options.
-Or just get your own pallet like this and a set like this that will give you a lot more options.
+Another option is to just get your own pallet like this and a set like this that will give you a lot more to choose from.

-Watercolor pencils are also a great option if you want a little more control in your lines and colors.
+These Watercolor pencils are also a great option if you want a little more control in your lines and colors.
 They go on just like a colored pencil and then turn into a beautiful watercolor paint when you add water.

-I just had to add this because I love it.
+Just had to add this because I love it.
 Isn’t it beautiful?
 One of these days I’ll get one for me. 🙂

 Ready to Make Nature Journaling a Habit?